Climate Change Research

 A third of the Earth would be unlivable due to direct heat.

-Humans at the equator and the tropics would not be able to move outside alive.
+At the equator and in the tropics, humans would not be able to survive outside.

 Oceans would swell to 200 feet higher, flooding two-thirds of the world’s major cities.